ghingtae/text_to_images/README.md

 ```

 ![painting](still-life.png)
-*Image generated using Stable Diffusion XL turbo in MLX with the above command on an 8GB M1 Mac mini*
+*Image generated using Stable Diffusion XL turbo in MLX with the above command on an 18GB M3 Mac*
-# text_to_images
-# text_to_images